 Next I found the different treats that are in Candy Land like the gingerbread man, a candy cane, an ice cream cone, etc. I printed each one out and laminated them.
 At the event I duct taped them to one of the mats.
 I had the treats in the same order and general location as the board game.

 - The participant starts behind the “Starting Line”.
 No more than 2 children can go together.
-If you are using small squares you might want to limit it to one child or one child.
+If you are using small squares you might want to limit it to one child.

 - The facilitator rolls the die, takes a card or spins the wheel (whichever you decided on).
 Whichever color comes up the child will move to that color space.

 - You’ll need one adult at each “treat” space.
-When a child passes a “treat” space they get a candy (or other prize – but the game is called Candy Land).
-If they happen to land on the “treat’ space they get a premium candy.
+When a child passes a “treat” space they get a candy.
+If they happen to land on the “treat” space they get a premium candy.
 For example, the candy cane might be taped to a red space (if you’re not using the traditional pink spaces).
-If the die is rolled and red comes up and the red space that happens to have the candy cane on it is the next space a player (child) goes to, the player receives a premium candy.
-You can give out small candy canes for the children that pass the “treat” spot and a normal sized candy cane for those that land on the “treat” space.
+If the die is rolled and red comes up, and the red space that happens to have the candy cane on it is the next space a player (child) goes to, the player receives a premium candy.
+You can give out small candy canes for the children that pass the “treat” spot and a normal sized candy cane for those that land on the “treat” spot.

 - We also gave each child an additional candy for completing the game.

-Now I realize we live during a time of childhood obesity and there is a push for nutritious snacks and food to be given to our children.
+Now, I realize we live during a time of childhood obesity and there is a push for nutritious snacks and food to be given to our children.
 I’m not about to give a child a carrot in a game called Candy Land.
 The community I worked in was very organic food friendly.
-Having said that I did not have even one parent complain about us giving a bunch of candy to their kids.
-I guess it’s because on special occasions like Easter and Halloween parents are more tolerant of sugar highs.
+Having said that, I did not have even one parent complain about us giving a bunch of candy to their kids.
+I guess it’s because on special occasions like Easter and Halloween parents are more tolerant of sugary treats.

 It’s time to create the characters.